 Automatic garage door openers are a great convenience, but they can also serve as a weak link in your garage security.
 Garage door openers are equipped with an emergency release lever, which usually has a cord hanging down.
 This lever is largely ignored until such time as you lose power and can no longer open the garage door automatically.
 Pull the lever down, though, and you can raise the door manually.

 If you would like to make this access a little bit harder or eliminate it altogether for safety or security reasons, here are some ideas you might want to try for increasing garage security.
-Keep in mind, though, that this only applies to garages and garage door openers that are like that one shown in the video.

 - Remove the handle from the emergency release cord.
-The handle attached to the emergency release lever is a minor convenience when you need to trip the lever.
+The handle attached to the cord that operates the emergency release lever is a minor convenience when you need to trip the lever.
 It is also something relatively easy to grab onto from outside.
 Removing the handle from the cord will create problems for a would-be intruder.